microsoft/playwright/docs/src/test-configuration-js.md

 });
 ```

 ### Configuration Scopes

 You can configure Playwright globally, per project, or per test.
-For example, you can set the viewport to be used globally by adding `viewport` to the `use` option of the Playwright config, and then override it for a specific project using the `project` option in the config.
+For example, you can set the viewport to be used globally by adding `locale` to the `use` option of the Playwright config, and then override it for a specific project using the `project` option in the config.
 You can also override it for a specific test by adding `test.use({})` in the test file and passing in the options.

 ```js